TEALSK12/introduction-to-computer-science/lab_13.md

 # Triangles, squares and stars

-In this lab, you will write your first scripts to draw some simple shapes on the stage.
+In this lab, you will write your first program to draw some simple shapes on the stage.

 ## Part 1: Drawing a triangle

-1. Modify your script from the do now activity to draw a triangle when the number 1 is pressed on the keyboard.
+1. Modify your program from the do now activity to draw a triangle when the number 1 is pressed on the keyboard.

     ![Angles of a triangle diagram](images/equilateral_triangle.png)